 Students are responsible and expected to print/copy papers from home or off campus for any assigned work or projects.
-If there is an exceptional circumstance and a student needs to print on campus, then they must purchase a print card, which is \$5 and will be charged to their parents' FACTS account.
-Each page copied will cost 0.25.
-The office staff will stamp the total pages used.
+If there is an exceptional circumstance and a student needs to print on campus, each page copied will cost 0.25 and will be charged to their parents' FACTS account.
+Printing is only permitted during Study Hall periods.